AandersonL/aandersonl.github.io/_posts/2020-10-23-Retrieving-the-exfiltrated-flag-flareon7.markdown

 You can see that the key is loaded and my data is in the stack with a bunch of ***0x41***, the A's before, It was a really bad idea fill with a unique byte...
 But, it really doesn't matter, I already found the encryption loop, so I just need to analyze that, try to understand and write a decoder for th... no, please, just no.

-## The simple idead that reveal the flag
+## The simple idea that reveal the flag

 So I don't know if this was an act of miracle, or from where come this insight, but my idea was, what if I replace my ***C:\accounts.txt*** with the encoded/exfiltrated data ?